djibe/Android-tutorials/README.md

 You can upgrade your Motorola Moto G 4G from any version to Android 9 Pie / LineageOS 16.
 It works perfectly smoothly.

-Tutorial is here (10.300+ views) : <https://forum.xda-developers.com/moto-g/help/guide-tutorial-motorola-moto-g-4g-to-t3516234>
+Tutorial is here (10.300+ views): <https://forum.xda-developers.com/moto-g/help/guide-tutorial-motorola-moto-g-4g-to-t3516234>

-What you will learn :
+What you will learn:

 - Unlock Motorola bootloader
 - Use fastboot